varigence/docs/bimlflex/technology-ssis/ssis-on-prem-sql-server.md

 1. Deployment via SSDT complete.

    > [!IMPORTANT]
-   > It should be noted again that this is only for the RDV / BDV layer.
+   > It should be noted again that this is only for the DV / BDV layer.
 This does not deploy any Staging (STG) or Persistent Staging (PSA) tables or artifacts.
 Additionally, this is only for the tables and does not include any SSIS packages that may be required.

 ---